louisameline/observe_evented/README.md

 -------------------------

 Quite often you'll be interested in the changes of a specific property of an array.
-That's when you should use the second parameter of $.observe:
+That's when you should use the second parameter of `$.observe`:

 ```javascript
 var basket = {};